chain4travel/camino-docs/docs/camino-messenger/introduction.md

 <figcaption align = "center"><b>Fig.1:</b> Camino Messenger Technical Infrastructure</figcaption>
 </figure>

+#### Performance indicators

+in the gRPC metadata every hop and processing time is registered.
+There is a script to record this metadata of your requests and responses, which is gathered in a clear .csv format.
+This way you have full transparency of the performance of the Camino Messenger and your providers.

 ## Message Type Standard

 In the WhatsApp messenger, you'll find a couple of standardize Message Types you can exchange with anybody that has the WhatsApp client installed (text, location, audio, video, contact, document,..).
 The same for the Camino Messenger, all partners need to be able to uniformly use the flight, hotel, car rental, transfer, activities,..
 Message Types, no matter to which partner they are connected.